Zhao Zhongxian

 Zhao Zhongxian (赵忠贤 (趙忠賢, Zhào Zhōngxián); born 30 January 1941) is a Chinese physicist.
 He is internationally known for his studies on High-temperature superconductivity (HTS).

 He was a member of the 8th, 10th, 11th National Committee of the Chinese People's Political Consultative Conference.
-He was also an alternate member of the 15th CPC Central Committee.
+He was also an alternate member of the 15th Central Committee of the Chinese Communist Party.

 Biography

 Zhao was born in Xinmin, Liaoning, Manchukuo, on January 30, 1941.